WRQK-FM: History

+In June 2026, morning host Dan Stansbury was dismissed as part of nationwide layoffs by iHeartMedia.
+He was replaced by the syndicated Rover's Morning Glory, based at sister station WMMS, which can be heard in most of the Canton market.
+With this change, the station no longer has any local programming.

 Current programming

-WRQK-FM personality and former Maxwell Show sidekick Dan Stansbury hosts the morning drive program while all other programming is provided via iHeartRadio's internal Premium Choice network.
+All programming is provided via iHeartRadio's internal Premium Choice network.
 WRQK-FM also airs The House of Hair with Dee Snider on weekends via United Stations Radio Networks.
 The HD2 digital subchannel carries a soft adult contemporary format branded as "The Breeze".